Crime in South Africa: Confidence tricks

 Advance fee fraud (419) scammers based in South Africa have reportedly conned people from various parts of the world out of millions of rands, and South African police sources stated that Nigerians living in Johannesburg suburbs operate such schemes.
 In 2002, the South African Minister of Finance, Trevor Manuel, wanted to establish a call centre for the public to check reputations of businesses due to proliferation of scams such as advance fee fraud, pyramid schemes and fly-by-night operators.

 In response, the SAPS established a project which identified 419 scams and closed their websites and bank accounts where possible.
 Pyramid schemes sometimes masquerade as legitimate stokvel saving schemes, and lure promotors via social media or WhatsApp by promising high interest rates and performance incentives.

 A steady release of "relief funds" is promised when liquidation looms, to rally stricken investors to their cause.
 Catfishing is said to net perpetrators about R130 million annually, and their carefully selected victims are usually middle-aged or elderly.

 Employment and fake professional scams

 People desperate for employment may fall prey to fake recruitment agencies that levy illegal charges, and fraudsters posing as potential employers advertise jobs on social media or career websites, and demand upfront payment for supposed administration fees, accommodation deposits or police clearance checks.
 The applicants' money may also be stolen from their airtime accounts when they follow SMS instructions.

 Illegal mining syndicates lure and traffic illegal immigrants by promising employment in mines.
 The victims end up being exploited by their recruiters, may be killed in clashes between rival gangs, or may die in shaft collapses or other accidents.

 Fake professionals render valueless services to the public or con them out of their livelihoods.
 Fake tax practitioners or tax experts make promises that they can secure refunds from SARS, or offer to assist with PAYE submissions.
 Some of the refunds are illegal and are pocketed by the syndicates.
 Fake school, tertiary or other certificates are a fairly widespread phenomenon and are easy to come by, and fake teachers, medical practitioners and interns, advocates, military veterans, top parastatal employees, an ambassador, government minister and church minister have been exposed after their qualifications were scrutinized.

 Unregistered surgeons that perform circumcisions in initiation ceremonies have caused the deaths of many.
 SAQA reported a sharp increase in fake credentials between 2011 and 2018, besides many forged SAQA certificates of evaluation.

 Well-placed persons are also able to manipulate payrolls to commit identity fraud, which enables them to collect double salaries or pay salaries to ghost workers.
 Late 2021, state-owned Prasa uncovered a scam involving 3,000 ghost workers.
+In 2026 the DPW uncovered 60 ghost workers who were defrauding it of some R15 million per annum.
 Identity fraudsters in combination with poorly vetted bank or other service provider employees also place clients' PIN numbers at risk.